26pratyush/NeetCode-75/README.md

 My solutions to the LeetCode 75 series

 Welcome to my LeetCode practice repo!
-This is where I’m solving and documenting coding problems as part of my interview prep journey. 💻
+This is where I’m solving and documenting coding problems as part of my learning journey. 💻

 ## 🛠️ Goals
 - ✅ Strengthen problem-solving skills